WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-The kebab name of the `import` or `export` is the name of the corresponding item
+The plain name of an `import` or `export` statement is used as the plain name
-in the final component.
+of the final component `import` or `export` definition.

-In the component model imports to a component either use an ID or a
+In the component model imports to a component either use an plain or interface
-kebab-name, and in WIT this is reflected in the syntax:
+name, and in WIT this is reflected in the syntax:

 ```wit
 package local:demo;